mikebranstein/nativescript-spacex-workshop-instructions/src/chapters/chapter4.md

 </ng-template>
 ```

 Let's take a moment to review the `ListView` template that we just created.
 You added a new layout type called `GridLayout`.
-The `GridLayout` allows you to place each elemented nested underneath into a particular row or column.
-Each row and column is defined in a comma separated list the the `rows` and `columns` properties.
+The `GridLayout` allows you to place each nested element into a row or column.
+Rows and columns are defined in a comma separated list the the `rows` and `columns` properties.
 Rows and columns can be sized in the following three ways:
 * (fixed number) - A fixed width in pixels
 * (*) - The row or columns will take up all the remaining space left over after the other rows/columns are sized
 * (auto) - The row or column will grow or shrink to the size of the child elements